Gemechu-Taye/Gemechu-Taye/README.md

 - 🤔 I’m looking for help with ...
 - 📫 How to reach me: check below
 - ⚡ Fun fact:
-- 💬 Ask me about web development
+- 💬 Ask me about web development.
 -->